The Profitability Pyramid: Where UK Architecture Firms Make & Lose Money

 The Pyramid’s Base: Where Money Is Lost

 If the top half of the pyramid is about where firms make money, the base layers reveal how it’s often lost.
-These are the hidden traps that drain margin, especially for medium and large practices.
+These are the hidden traps that drain margin, especially for practices between 20 and 100 employees.

 🔻 1.
 Unpaid Bids and Competitions